TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 :ref:`scheduler <symfony-console-commands-scheduler>` if this option is not disabled in the :file:`Configuration/Services.yaml`.

+The starting point for the commands is the TYPO3 project folder.

 .. _symfony-console-commands-cli:

 Run a command from the command line